 There is a new SSL Network extender that supports TLSv1.2, but users must first uninstall their previous extender and then download the new one the next time they connect to SNX.

-The recommended solution for End-users:
+The recommended solution for users:

-- Search for "Check Point SSL Network Extender"
+- Search for "Check Point SSL Network Extender".

-- Uninstall it.
+- Uninstall this program.